-When traveling, each and every one of us leaves a CO2 trail behind.
+When traveling, each and every one of us (unintentionally) leaves a CO2 trail behind.
 Whether we travel by plane, by train, by car, by bus or by boat, we just cannot help it.
-Air travel itself contributes to 2,5% to total carbon emissions per year, and it is expected that this number could rise to 20% by 2050 as air travel becomes more and more popular around the world.
+Air travel itself contributes to 2,5% of the total carbon emissions in a year, and it is expected that this number could rise to 20% by 2050 as air travel becomes a more popular mode of transport as prices become more economical.

 With the summer holiday season approaching, we wanted to share with you some of our best tips for an eco-friendly vacation.
 From the way you travel to the products you pack in your suitcase, there is a lot you can do to stay environmentally friendly while traveling.

 If you make an effort at home to reduce your waste and be eco-friendly, you do not want all your efforts to be in vain while you are on holiday.
 Because being green is a lifestyle, more and more hotels and resorts in touristic destinations are offering eco-friendly accommodation.
 So take your time while picking your hotel and make sure it's a green one!